ReactTraining/react-workshop/README.md

 There are some rare times when you quit the app the background process for port `3333` remains open and this will prevent you from starting the app again until the port is closed.
 So we made `npm run kill-db-port` as a command for you in case this happens.
 All this does is quit the processes associated with port 3333.
 If you have any problems you can do this manually.

-## Updating
+## Updating Workshop Code

 If you've already cloned the repo but you need to get updated code, then follow these steps:

 - First, `cd` into the root directory of the repo
 - Then do an `ls` command to ensure you see a `package.json` file listed.
 If you don't you're not in the root folder of the repo
-- Clear out any dirty files in your git working tree (`git stash` is a safe way to do it, `git reset ---hard` is how to live dangerously)
+- Clear out any dirty files in your Git working tree (`git stash` is a safe way to do it, `git reset ---hard` is how to live dangerously)
 - Then run these steps to get the updates:

 ```sh